AlecRust/protected-video/README.md

 ## Installation

-Install this plugin from the [plugins directory](https://wordpress.org/plugins/protected-video/) or by downloading a ZIP from the [releases page](https://github.com/AlecRust/protected-video/releases) and uploading it to your site.
+Install this plugin from the [plugins directory](https://wordpress.org/plugins/protected-video/) or grab a ZIP from the [releases page](https://github.com/AlecRust/protected-video/releases).

 ## Development